boralyl/pytest-homeassistant/README.rst

 This `pytest`_ plugin provides several pytest fixtures and utils to make testing `homeassistant`_ custom components easier.

-This plugin pulls a subset of fixtures and helpers from the `homeassistant`_ test code to allow you to test your custom components.
+The plugin allows you to use a subset of fixtures and helpers from the `homeassistant`_ test code to allow you to test your own custom components.

 Features